Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 He’d planted a memetic weapon.
 One that was slowly gathering steam.
 It was the idea that, perhaps at least for on-planet travel, jump arrays should *not* be allowed.
 Greed and fear had taken the idea and run with it, and now President Chambliss found himself on the losing side of an increasingly unpopular technology, much like the nuclear energy advocates of old.

-He’d not managed to push the same idea for interstellar travel, but...one thing at a time.
+He’d not managed to push the same idea for interstellar travel, but... one thing at a time.

 His "friends," the broken and scattered remnants of the APA, were loving it.
 They were the survivors, the actual brains and leaders of the organization.
 Sartori’s fiery purge had torn apart dozens of cells of radicalized but fundamentally ordinary people, but never caught the real talent.
 The real talent had never put themselves in positions where a mere angry civilian could compromise them.